Sleep Talk Blog, Health & Wellbeing

 Seasonal Affective Disorder (SAD) is a medically recognised type of depression that manifests during seasons and certain times of the year.

-If you have SAD, certain types of weather and certain seasons will give you a low mood that lasts a long time and affects your life.
+If you have SAD, certain types of weather and certain seasons can cause a long-lasting low mood that affects your life.
 For example, you might experience intense lows when it’s raining and feel lifted and free when the sun is shining.

 Seasonal Affective Disorder (SAD) is a medically recognised type of depression that manifests during seasons and certain times of the year.

-If you have SAD, certain types of weather and certain seasons will give you a low mood that lasts a long time and affects your life.
-For example, you might experience intense lows when it’s raining and feel lifted and free when the sun is shining.
+If you have SAD, certain types of weather and certain seasons can give you a long-lasting low mood that affects your life.
+For example, you might experience intense lows when it’s raining and feel lifted and free when the sun shines.

-Although SAD is most often associated with weather, SAD can occur throughout the year for no logical reason.
-Certain types of weather are likely to trigger SAD, with dull, grey, winter weather a common trigger, but the clocks going back, darker nights and shorter days, and lower sunlight are well-documented triggers.
+Although SAD is most often associated with weather, it can occur throughout the year for no logical reason.
+Certain types of weather are likely to trigger SAD, with dull, grey winter weather a common trigger.
+However, the clocks going back, darker nights, shorter days, and lower sunlight are well-documented triggers.

 What are the symptoms of Seasonal Affective Disorder or SAD?

 SAD is a type of depression, so the symptoms are identical to other forms of depression.
-However, everyone experiences depression differently, so that you may share some of the symptoms listed below and not others:
+However, everyone experiences depression differently so you may share some of the symptoms listed below and not others:

 When might I have SAD?